All Episodes

 Rush predicted this, by the way, if you've been following the plot.

-Washington boasts, the economy grew at a much slower pace this spring than previously estimated, mostly due to the largest surge in imports in 26 years, and a slowdown in companies restocking of goods.
+Washington posts, the economy grew at a much slower pace this spring than previously estimated, mostly due to the largest surge in imports in 26 years and a slowdown in companies' restocking of goods, the nation's gross domestic product, the broadest measure of the economy's output grew at 1.6% annual rate.

-So there's a i there's a sort of disaster happening.
+So there's a sort of disaster happening.

 Ethan Harris, who's an economist at the Bank of America, Merrill Lynch, said this.

-He said we seem to be in the early stages of what might be called a growth recession.
+He said, we seem to be in the early stages of what might be called a growth recession.

 A growth recession.

-You know, I I'm going to leave that to smarter people to figure out does that mean that the recession is growing?
+You know, I'm going to leave that to smarter people to figure out.

 That's the only logic that I can come up with.